 There are two sides to Tokyo.
-One is the bold, modernist metropolis that’s a hub for pioneering technologies and pop culture.
+Luxury hotels is certainly one of them, as well as the bold, modernist metropolis that’s a hub for pioneering technologies and pop culture.
 The other is the land of tranquil temples and grand palaces.
 By day you could seek out centuries-old shrines and picture perfect cherry blossom trees, or shop for the latest gadgets.
 At night, Tokyo becomes the city of neon, when bustling restaurants and lively karaoke bars come to life.
 But it’s also the perfect time to take in some traditional theatre – kabuki, a noh play or kyõgen comedy – before heading back to your luxury hotel.

 Bright lights, buzzing city: a dazzling mix of skyscrapers and shrines, cutting-edge culture and ancient customs.